 For those areas where the IESO has determined that the consequences of the contingencies specified in a) above will not have a significant adverse impact on the reliability of the IESO-controlled grid ("local areas"), the IESO will apply the same reliability standards and security criteria used before market commencement date.
+The reliability standards and security criteria used before market commencement date.
 The reliability standards and security criteria used before market commencement date will be documented and must be followed.
 The reliability of local areas will be reviewed jointly between the IESO and transmitters at least once annually.